bougou/sail/docs/en/ansible-roles.md

 # ansible roles

-Sail uses [Ansible Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html#role-directory-structure) as the building unit for sail server components.
+Sail uses [Ansible Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html#role-directory-structure) as the building unit for components.

 You should develop an ansible role for the component that may be deployed to plain servers.

 ## Write ansible role for component

 The files of `products/<productName>/{components.yaml,components/*.yaml}` hold ONLY the definition of the components that make up the product.

 Those declaration files DO NOT describe how the components are installed and configured on the servers.
-The actual installation code for the components should be developed in ansible role.
+The actual installation code for the components should be developed in an ansible role.

-I will demonstrate an ansible role I wrote.
+I will demonstrate one ansible role I wrote.
 This role will show some common used patterns when writing ansible role for Sail.
-I will assume that you are already familar with Ansible Role, at least understand ansible role directory structure.
+I will assume that you are already familar with ansible role, at least understand the ansible role directory structure.

-This role is used for deploying `etcd` (and well-known key-value store) cluster on three nodes.
+This role is used for deploying `etcd` (an well-known key-value store) cluster on three nodes.

 ### Preparation

 1. Prepare the installation package of `etcd`.

     Place it under the `packages-dir` dir you specified for `sail`.

     ```yaml
     $ cat ~/.sailrc.yaml